neomutt/neomutt.github.io/_contrib/vim-keys.md

 ## Vi-keys for Mutt

 Now's the time to let your finger **Rest In Peace** without those weird combination.
-And of course, don't just let your time to learn vi be wasted.
+And of course, don't just let your time to learn Vi be wasted.

 ## Quick Start